tigera-cs/Calico-Foundation/4.2-policy-fundamentals-lab/README.md

 ```
 curl http://database:2379/v2/keys?recursive=true | python -m json.tool
 ```
 You should receive an output similar to the following.
 The curl will be blocked and return no data.
-You may need to CTRL-C to terminate the command.
+You may need to ctrl+c to terminate the command.

 ```
   % Total    % Received % Xferd  Average Speed   Time    Time     Time  Current